 Our daily lives are changing rapidly, and the world is becoming more and more dependent on computers and computing systems.
 According to the US Department of Labor Statistics there are currently 314,000 unfilled cybersecurity and 1.4 million Software Engineer (programming) positions in the United States.
 Those positions are not filled simply because there are not enough qualified professionals to fill them.
 At the Catalyst Center we are doing everything we can to help rectify that situation.
 Student professionals will focus on gaining the technical and professional skills they will need to jumpstart their career in the IT industry.
 They will have the opportunity to work on real world projects with real clients and small businesses in our community.
 Student professionals may transition into an IT position directly out of high school or continue their Computer Science education through a bachelor's degree program.
 All students will leave their Catalyst program with a boosted resume and portfolio.

-The Catalyst Computer Programming pathway provides student professionals the opportunity to work on real-world software engineering projects for businesses in our community.
+The Catalyst Advanced Computer Programming pathway provides student professionals the opportunity to work on real-world software engineering projects for businesses in our community.
 Student professionals will work on projects individually and as part of software engineering teams to develop, test, and maintain software in various coding languages.
 As part of the professional development process, students will become familiar with the software development life cycle and AGILE/Scrum for project management.
+Previous projects have included mobile app development for all platforms, web app development, and raspberry pi configurations.

-*Note: For schools that do not offer Computer Programming 2, only Computer Programming 1 is required
+* Note: For Mountain High School students, only Computer Programming 1 is required

 The Catalyst Cybersecurity program provides an exciting opportunity for student professionals to prepare to work in the field of Cyber Security and Digital Forensics.
 Students will be introduced to computer maintenance, computer networking, and security awareness.
 Student professionals will travel out into the community to work with local small businesses performing security audits to assist them in hardening their physical and IT security systems.
 Additionally, students will have hands-on practice installing basic server components, networking devices, and instituting physical and digital security protocols.
 Other course concepts include identifying threats, cryptography, network security, and ethical hacking with Kali Linux.